-The short answer is: fleas hide in cracks and crevices, under rugs and carpet, at pet’s feeding area in the yard, in beds and mattresses, or under leaf piles.
+The short answer is: fleas hide in cracks and crevices, under rugs and carpet, at pet’s feeding area in the yard, in beds and mattresses, clothes, or under leaf piles.
 The adult fleas will find you or your pets through breath, vibrations, and movement.

 Targeting the Right Places